perryc/ppa_airports/README.md

 ### Download the Database

-The PPA (Precision Pilot Assistant) app automatically downloads and updates this database.
+The PPA (Pretty Precise Approach) app automatically downloads and updates this database.
 You can also access the data directly:

 ```bash
 git clone https://github.com/perryc/ppa_airports.git